oppia/oppia-web-developer-docs/Solve your first starter issue.md

 After you open a pull request, make sure the reviewer are assigned to the PR (make sure they appear in "Assignees").
 Reviewers will leave comments or suggestions.
 Review carefully and take action accordingly:

 - Make the requested changes to your code
-- Reply to each comment to confirm what you've done or to ask for clarification, following [address review comments](https://github.com/oppia/oppia/wiki/Rules-for-making-PRs#step-5-address-review-comments-until-all-reviewers-approve)
+- Reply to each comment to confirm what you've done or to ask for clarification, following [Address review comments until all reviewers approve](https://github.com/oppia/oppia/wiki/Rules-for-making-PRs#step-5-address-review-comments-until-all-reviewers-approve) in our PR guide
 - Be respectful and collaborative—reviewers are here to help

 **Note:**